Skip to main content

 }

-For short messages, use Text — the content is stored directly in the compressed account.
-For longer payloads (images, encrypted blobs, long text), upload the data off-chain and store the URL using Url, Ipfs, Irys, or Arweave.
-The MessageClient.loadContent() method handles fetching transparently for all types.
+For very short messages, use Text — the content is stored directly in the compressed account.
+Keep this around 128 bytes or less.
+For longer payloads (images, encrypted blobs, long text), upload the data off-chain and store the pointer using Url, Ipfs, Irys, or Arweave.

 Payments